vuchkov/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 0.7.1 =
+* IMPROVED : Messaging.

+== Changelog ==

 = 0.7.0 =
 * ADDED : Add new feature : multi person booking.
 You can now enter the name of several persons when booking a reservation.
 * FIXED : Enable multi-booking by default.

-== Changelog ==

 = 0.6.1 =
 * FIXED : Bug of date time format with Safari on macOSX and iOS.